Single- and Multi-Level Fourier-RQMC Methods for Multivariate Shortfall Risk: Numerical Experiments and Results

 where $\mathbf z^{\mathrm{ref}} := \paren{\mathbf{m}^{\mathrm{ref}}, \lambda^{\mathrm{ref}}}$ denotes a reference solution (available in closed form when possible, or otherwise approximated by SAA with $N=10^8$ samples, where the reference is taken as the final solution returned by the solver using an optimization tolerance $\varepsilon_{\mathrm{opt}}=10^{-6}$).

 Reported computational times exclude the cost of estimating statistical errors and account solely for the runtime of the optimization procedures.
 All experiments were conducted using Python~3.13.2 on a MacBook Pro with an Apple~M4~Pro.
+The code implementing the proposed methods is available on GitHub\footnote{\href{https://github.com/nnt2306/Single-and-Multi-level-Fourier-RQMC-for-MSRM}{https://github.com/nnt2306/Single-and-Multi-level-Fourier-RQMC-for-MSRM}}.